tbensky/PhysicsLabs/README.md

 The scaling is between the ingoing (kinetic) energy of the projectile vs the diameter of the eventual crater.
 The scaling law involves a fractional power.
 In the case where energies of in the ingoing projectile do not vaporize the sand/crater (i.e. all energy is mechanical), the power is 0.25.
 See [this paper](Labs/Cratering/Info/crater_paper.pdf).

-The apparatus used here looks [like this.](Labs/Cratering/Apparatus/app01.jpg)
+The apparatus used here looks [like this.](Labs/Cratering/Apparatus/app01.jpg)  Operating it is straightforward: the ball is loaded into a spring-loaded clamp.
+When released, the ball falls into a bucket of sand below.

 ### Data Taking